 Sometimes it can get pretty cold, especially during the winter months.
 But does that mean that you could resort to heating up your house by using your gas stove?
+Is it safe to heat house with gas stove?

 Can you leave a gas stove on overnight?